There are plenty of decent, thoughtful, and romantic proposal ideas. And lots of dumb ones. Get the pros and cons here.

 If she likes: Quiet evenings at home more than trendy hotspots

-Pros: This works best for guys who never cook.
-Seriously.
-It'll mean that much more to her.
-And frankly, cooking a meal isn't really that damn hard.
-You just find a recipe and follow the bastard.
-Bonus: sometime in advance, get her to confess her absolute favorite dinner ever-including details on side dishes, appetizers, and dessert.
-If you're desperate for information and she's tight-lipped, resort to the old "What would you order for dinner as your last meal in case you get electrocuted?" trick.
-Recreate this meal faithfully down to every last detail, minus electrocution.
+Bonus: sometime in advance, get her to confess her absolute favorite dinner ever—including details on side dishes, appetizers, and dessert.
+If you’re desperate for information and she’s tight-lipped, resort to the old “What would you order for dinner as your last meal before you’re sent to the Chair?” trick.
+Recreate this meal faithfully down to every last detail, minus the electrocution.

 Sky-Diving